 Government employees serving outside New Zealand may also be eligible to join in certain circumstances.

-If you are an existing member of KiwiSaver you can transfer from another KiwiSaver scheme to Booster KiwiSaver if you meet the above eligibility criteria.
+If you are an existing member of KiwiSaver, you can transfer from another KiwiSaver scheme to Booster KiwiSaver.

 How you can join

 There are three ways you can join and become a member of Booster KiwiSaver: